 Politics aside, Rogue One is technically considered a spinoff and as such shows Disney is borrowing from its Marvel Studios playbook, releasing movies that feature characters from the same “universe” to see which can stand on their own.

 This approach has also been done by studios like Comcast Corp.’s (NASDAQ:CMCSAC) Universal Studios.
 Universal plans a classic monsters universe beginning with The Mummy next year.
-Time Warner Inc.’s (NYSE:TWXC) Warner Bros. has done the same with its DC Comics universe featuring Batman v Superman: Dawn of Justice and next year’s Wonder Woman.
+Time Warner Inc.’s (:TWXN/A) Warner Bros. has done the same with its DC Comics universe featuring Batman v Superman: Dawn of Justice and next year’s Wonder Woman.